TechyLakshay/TechyLakshay/README.md

 ---

 ## 📬 Connect With Me
-Let’s collaborate or talk AI!
+Let’s collaborate or talk about AI!

 🔗 **LinkedIn:** [linkedin.com/in/lakshay-rana-7743862a3](https://www.linkedin.com/in/lakshay-rana-7743862a3/)
 📧 **Email:** [lakshayrcse08@gmail.com](mailto:lakshayrcse08@gmail.com)               -----